What is Sales Development Representative's (SDR) Role?

-The next step in SDR’s career is usually the role of an account executive.
+The next step in a junior SDR’s career is usually the role of an account executive.
 The first sign that promotion is due is when you can perform your tasks without repeating the same mistakes.

 Then you might be asked to enter the SDR stand-in.
 This is when an SDR stands in for one of the AEs and takes over the role for a day or even for one call.
 This process helps to assess your selling capability.
 It also creates opportunities for exposure but, more importantly, is a proving ground.

 If you can do it well, you will be good in a new position.
 If not, make sure you learn from the experience and do better the second and the third time.